 Sublimation inks come with a wide range of applications.
 The increasing reliability issues of screen printing have led to the use of sublimation printing technology because of its high-quality prints.
 With their unlimited advantages, sublimation printers have found their way into some key industries.

-- Ceramic Mugs & Tumblers
+- Ceramic Mugs and Tumblers

 - Phone Cases